mikeboyle/rerender-demo/README.md

 ```
 1. For each component, identify its parent (if any) and direct children (if any).
 1. Open the developer tools console and refresh the page.
-Which components log `[component] renderd!` to the console?
+Which components log `[component] rendered!` to the console?
 Is it what you expected?
 1. Click the button to re-render the `App` component.
 Which component render counts changed?
 Which stayed the same?
 1. Click the buttons to re-render the other components.
 Before you click, predict how the re-render counts will change.
 Were you correct?